eclipse-langium/langium-website/hugo/content/docs/langium-overview.md

 The Langium framework is deeply integrated with the [language server protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
 The LSP aims to reduce integration efforts when designing a language by providing an interface that all IDEs can use to provide editing support.
 This allows Langium based languages to easily interact with common IDEs and editors with LSP support, including Visual Studio Code, Eclipse, IntelliJ and many more.

 The LSP includes commonly used language features, such as code completion, custom validations/diagnostics, finding references, formatting and many more.
-This allowing for deep IDE integration without binding your language to a single IDE.
+This allows for deep IDE integration without binding your language to a single IDE.
 Langium offers out-of-the-box support for most of these language features, with additional extension points for your domain specific requirements.

 ## Try it out!